 Get ready for the most magical glamorous-camping experience...
 Glamping at La Blanquette!
 Imagine falling asleep under the fairy-lit canvas and then waking up to the beautiful golden rays of sunlight filtering through the trees as the sun rises over the Dordogne valley.

 La Blanquette Glamping consists of two luxury bell tents, each with their own kitchen hut and shower room and the use of a beautiful and sparkling swimming pool, located just 7km outside of Sarlat-La-Caneda in a location which combines the best of both worlds - peaceful rural countryside and bustling town life.
 Each tent can sleep up to a maximum of four people.

 Truffe Noire is decked out with a proper king size bed with comfortable mattress (yes proper beds!), two extra thick 3ft futon mattresses, jute matting, hand painted bedside tables and beautiful fairy lights to provide light and ambiance.
 We also supply LED lanterns and lighting and pathways are light by solar lights.

 The tents are nestled into the magical woodlands that surround La Blanquette.
-Each tent has its own kitchen hut, private bathroom (with electricity so that you are able to charge up those (non)essentials), outside dining area and barbecue.
+Each tent has its own kitchen hut, private shower room (with electricity so that you are able to charge up those (non)essentials), outside dining area and barbecue.
 There is a waterproof shelter provided for outside dining on the occasion where we may get some summer rain.
 There is storage inside the tents as well as the ability to store items in the lockable kitchen huts and private shower rooms.